aldesantis/hertz/README.md

 end
 ```

-You will also need to expose the `hertz_email` method on your receiver class:
+You will also need to expose the `hertz_email` method in your receiver class:

 ```ruby
 class User < ActiveRecord::Base